sysfce2/AviSynth_masktools/README.md

   mt_logic: 8-16 bit: AVX2, float:AVX
   mt_edge: 10-16 bit and 32 bit float: SSE2/SSE4 optimization
   mt_edge: 32 bit float AVX
+- mt_polish to recognize new constants and scaling operator, and some other operators introduced in earlier versions.
+  For a complete list, see v2.2.4 change log
 - new: mt_lutxyza.
 Accepts four clips.
 4th variable name is 'a' (besides x, y and z)
 - new: mt_luts: weight expressions as an addon for then main expression(s) (martin53's idea)
     - wexpr